tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 System tiers are added during installation and are hidden by default.

-- **allow-tigera** - contains component policies
+- **allow-tigera** - a required tier with policies to enable and secure traffic flows for Tigera services and subsystems.

->**Important!** Do not modify these tiers or change their order.
-Create all of your tiers after system tiers.
+> **Note**: The Tigera Operator manages this tier and reverts any user edits to policy or moving of this tier.
+This ensures that you do not inadvertently impact the operation of {{site.prodname}}.
+However, you can still change how traffic is enforced using policies in adjacent tiers.
+For details, see [Change allow-tigera tier behavior]({{site.baseurl}}/security/allow-tigera).
-{: .alert .alert-warning}
+{: .alert .alert-info}

 ### Moving tiers